hina-shah/healdata-utils/docs/index.md

 !!! important

-    Stand alone applications for different operating systems are available here.
+    Stand alone applications for different operating systems are available [here](https://github.com/HEAL/healdata-utils/releases/latest).
 These allow you to run the `vlmd` tool without needing to install anything else.
-Just (1) download, (2) unzip, and (3) double click on the `vlmd` application icon.
+Just (1) download (by clicking on your computer's operating system), (2) unzip, and (3) double click on the `vlmd` application icon.

 ## Prerequisites